Manish6363/ShopOnline-E-commerce/README.md

 ## Seller Module
-Registration & Approval
+#### Registration & Approval
-Sellers must register using a valid email address.
+    * Sellers must register using a valid email address.

-An OTP is sent for verification.
+    * An OTP is sent for verification.

-After successful OTP validation and form submission, the seller receives a confirmation email.
+    * After successful OTP validation and form submission, the seller receives a confirmation email.

-The seller cannot log in until approved by an admin.
+    * The seller cannot log in until approved by an admin.

-Upon approval, an email is sent notifying the seller of access.
+    * Upon approval, an email is sent to notify the seller to access.

-Login
+#### Login
-Verified sellers can log in using their email and password.
+    * Verified sellers can log in using their email and password.

-Features Available After Login
+#### Features Available After Login
+##### Profile Management:
-Profile Management: Update shop details, address, profile picture, and password.
+    * Update shop details, address, profile picture, and password.

-Product Management:
+##### Product Management:

-Add new products with images and details.
+    * Add new products with images and details.

-Edit or delete existing products.
+    * Edit or delete existing products.

-Order Fulfillment:
+##### Order Fulfillment:

-View shipment requests from users.
+    * View user ordered product shipment requests from admin.

-Pack and ship ordered products as per admin instructions.
+    * Pack and ship ordered products as per admin instructions.

 ## Admin Module
-Access & Control
+All the Access & Controls are perserved.
 The admin has full control over the application and its users.
 Admin can manage users, sellers, products, and orders.

-Key Features
+#### Features
-User & Seller Management:
+##### User & Seller Management:

-View, block, unblock, or permanently delete users and sellers.
+    * View, block, unblock, or permanently delete users and sellers.

-Approve newly registered sellers.
+    * Verify and approve newly registered sellers.

-Product Management:
+##### Product Management:

-Manage product listings.
+    * Manage product listings.

-Apply discounts.
+    * Apply discounts on the any of seller products.

-Remove inappropriate or duplicate listings.
+    * Remove inappropriate or duplicate listings.

-Order & Shipment Management:
+##### Order & Shipment Management:

-Monitor all user orders.
+    * Monitor all user orders.

-Assign shipment requests to sellers.
+    * Assign shipment requests to sellers.

-Track product delivery progress.
+    * Track product delivery progress.

-Admin Management:
+##### Admin Management:

-Create and manage additional admin accounts for platform maintenance.
+    * Create and manage additional admin accounts for platform maintenance.

-Security Measures
+## Security Measures
 Passwords are stored in encrypted format using Java's Base64.
 OTP-based registration ensures only valid and verified accounts are created.
 Access controls prevent unauthorized login attempts across all modules.